 1. Board members seem detached from the organization, are burned out from trying to change the founder and/or firing him or her, and just want the new chief executive to make everything better now (they treat the new chief executive as a quick fix).

 3. Or, Board members find themselves continually comparing the new chief executive’s plans and activities to what the founder did, rather than to the organization’s mission and established plans.
-New chief executive is working to founder’s “ghost”.
+The new chief executive is working on the founder’s “ghost”.

 4. Staff seem reluctant to implement the new chief executive’s ideas; they respond with “Jack (the previous chief executive.) didn’t do it that way”.

 5. Or, staff are eager to do everything the new chief executive says without any staff input, with the hope that the new chief executive will make everything better.